myitcv/var-sym-fs/README.md

 # ** IMPORTANT **

-This code is unmainted and more significantly, does not work.
+This code is unmaintained and more significantly, does not work.
 It is here for historical purposes only.

 ## var-sym-fs